namoscato/google-api-typings-generator/gapi.client.clouddebugger-v2/readme.md

-# Typescript typings for Google Cloud Debugger API
+# Typescript typings for Stackdriver Debugger API
 Examines the call stack and variables of a running application without stopping or slowing it down.

-For detailed description please check [documentation](https://cloud.google.com/tools/cloud-debugger).
+For detailed description please check [documentation](http://cloud.google.com/debugger).

 ## Installing